grid reference TM 026 424email us

 CAMRA Ipswich & East Suffolk branch.

-Traditional wooden beamed hostelry that occupies a very prominent position on main street.
+A traditional wooden beamed hostelry that occupies a very prominent position on the main street.
 The single main bar is decorated with numerous prints and paintings.
-It has no machines but does offer piped music and traditional pub games.
+It has no machines but does have piped music and traditional pub games.
 It is also family friendly and welcomes children.
-Regular live music on Saturday evenings.
+There is regular live music on Saturday evenings.

 The building dates from the 16th century, but has been much altered since.

 A Greene King tenancy, but with genuine guest beers.

 Bus stop nearby (see public transport tab for details)

 (Most pub, location & historic details collated by Nigel, Tony or Keith - original sources are credited)

 (some old PO directory information courtesy of londonpublichouse.com)